Big Country: The 1990s

 In 1991, the band was dropped by Mercury and its distributor Phonogram, the companies that had released all of their material since 1983.
-After that, Big Country became a minor act, popping up in the lower echelons of the charts in the UK and Europe with the release of every subsequent album.
-Only one of these, 1993's The Buffalo Skinners, received a major label release (via Chrysalis Records), and it seemed a return to form of sorts for the band, reaching the UK Top 25.
-The album obtained enthusiastic critical response, and although it produced two UK Top 30 singles in "Alone" and "Ships", its sales were meagre.
+From that point on, Big Country's status shrunk, popping up in the lower echelons of the charts in the UK and Europe with the release of every subsequent album.
+Only one of these, 1993's The Buffalo Skinners, received a major label release (via Chrysalis Records), serving as a return to form of sorts for the band, reaching the UK Top 25.
+The album produced two UK Top 30 singles in "Alone" and "Ships".
 In June 1995, Big Country released their seventh studio album, Why the Long Face.

 1999 saw the release of Big Country's eighth and final studio album with Adamson at the helm, Driving to Damascus (titled in its slightly different, augmented US release John Wayne's Dream).
-Adamson said publicly that he was pleased with the album but disappointed that it did not fare better on the charts.
-Later that year, he disappeared for a while before resurfacing, stating that he had needed some time off.
+Later that year, Adamson disappeared for a while before resurfacing, stating that he had needed some time off.

 Adamson moved to Nashville in the mid-1990s, where he met country music singer/songwriter Marcus Hummon, and together they released an alternative country studio album as The Raphaels in 2001.

 Farewell tour and Adamson's death

 Adamson returned for the band's 'Final Fling' farewell tour, culminating in a sold-out concert at Glasgow's Barrowland Ballroom on 31 May 2000.
 They played what turned out to be their last gig in Kuala Lumpur, Malaysia, in October that year.

 In November 2001, Adamson disappeared again.
-Numerous appeals were put on the Big Country website asking for Adamson to call home and speak to anyone in the band, the management company, or his ex-wife.
+Appeals were put on the Big Country website asking for Adamson to call home and speak to anyone in the band, the management company, or his ex-wife.
 The website also requested that any fans who might have been 'harbouring' the singer to contact the management company and alert them to his whereabouts.
-Mark Brzezicki and Tony Butler had indicated they were concerned but the reason Big Country had lasted so long was they stayed out of one another's personal lives, and both later noted they were unaware of the extent of Adamson's problems.
-He was found dead in a room at the Best Western Plaza Hotel in Honolulu, Hawaii on 16 December 2001, having been believed to have committed suicide.
+Mark Brzezicki and Tony Butler had indicated they were concerned, but the reason Big Country had lasted so long was they stayed out of one another's personal lives, and both later noted they were unaware of the extent of Adamson's problems.
+He was found dead in a room at the Best Western Plaza Hotel in Honolulu, Hawaii on 16 December 2001, having been believed to have died by suicide.

 A memorial to Adamson was held at Carnegie Hall, Dunfermline in January 2002, followed by a tribute concert at Glasgow Barrowlands in May.
 It brought together the remaining members of both Big Country and Skids; Adamson's teenage children, Callum and Kirsten; as well as Steve Harley, Runrig, Simon Townshend, Midge Ure and Bill Nelson.